The Basic Screening Survey for Third-Graders

 What is the Basic Screening Survey?

-The next screening is expected to happen in the 2022-2023 school year.
+The next screening is taking place during the 2022-2023 and 2023-2024 school years.
 The screening was slated for the 2020 school year but was delayed due to the COVID-19 pandemic.
+Data will likely be released in 2024.
+Continue to check back for updated information and sign up for oral health email updates.

 2015 data can be found at the MN Public Health Data Access Portal - Oral Health in Minnesota.